sunmingtao/poker-hand-analysis/Leaks.md

 30. Should always keep in mind that villain has small pocket pairs in his range if flop small bet call or checks through.
 31. **When SPR is less than 3, never fold overpair**
 32. **Some villains like to bluff raise over 60%-75% pot bet, repping backdoor flush etc**
-33. When villain gives up betting initiatives, hero should stab A/K/Q high board with at least half pot intending to fold out middle pair.
+33. In 3bet pot, When villain gives up betting initiatives, hero should stab A/K/Q high board with at least half pot intending to fold out middle pair.
 Betting 1/4 -1/3 pot achieves nothing.

 ## Snowie profitable line